 In this travel guide, we’re going to tell you everything you need to know about visiting Cavagrande del Cassibile and Laghetti di Cavagrande.
-If you don’t mind breaking the rules, you can use this guide to help you discover how to access Laghetti di Cavagrande via the closed trails at Riserva Naturale Orinetata Cavagrande del Cassibile.
-Personally, Beck and I decided against accessing these trails when we visited.
-In this guide, we’ll touch upon why we came to this decision.
+If you don’t mind breaking the rules, you can use this guide to help you discover how to access Laghetti di Cavagrande via the closed trails at Cavagrande del Cassibile Nature Reserve.

 Table of Contents

-Known as Cava Grande or Cavagrande, the Riserva Naturale Orinetata Cavagrande del Cassibile is a truly spectacular limestone canyon.
+Known as Cava Grande or Cavagrande, the nature reserve is a truly spectacular limestone canyon.
 If you enjoy exploring natural places and are heading to Sicily, you’ll definitely want to visit this destination.

 Cavagrande del Cassibile Essential Information